sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

-## 3rd party tools and data sources
+## Third-party tools and data sources

 All the packages/tools are listed in the requirements.txt file in the project directory.
 Some of the main packages are listed below: